 After a career as a CEO, he offers time, talent, and treasure to AFA

-George Michel ‘49S has been many things in his life: MIT grad, military intelligence officer, titan of industry, sailing yachtsman, philanthropist, volunteer leader, and mentor.
+George Michel ‘49S has been many things in his life: MIT grad, prep school intelligence officer, titan of industry, sailing yachtsman, philanthropist, volunteer leader, and mentor.
 Not to mention a husband, father, and grandfather.

 Before all these things, he was an Admiral Farragut Academy cadet.